 - Click to browse and pick one or multiple image files

-- Paste from clipboard — a dedicated Click here to paste from clipboard (or press Ctrl+V) zone captures whatever image is in your clipboard and saves it instantly, under the same filename convention as file-picked screenshots.
-No intermediate "save-to-disk-then-select" step — copy a chart snippet from Sierra Chart, a browser, or any image source, and paste directly
+- Paste from clipboard: a dedicated Click here to paste from clipboard (or press Ctrl+V) zone captures whatever image is in your clipboard and saves it instantly, under the same filename convention as file-picked screenshots.
+No intermediate "save-to-disk-then-select" step: copy a chart snippet from Sierra Chart, a browser, or any image source, and paste directly

-Inside the trade detail, screenshots can be reordered via drag & drop — the new order is persisted, and the Gallery fallback thumbnail follows the first image when no explicit thumbnail is picked.
+Inside the trade detail, screenshots can be reordered via drag & drop.
+The new order is persisted, and the Gallery fallback thumbnail follows the first image when no explicit thumbnail is picked.

 Missed Trades